January 21st - January 30th 2018

 September 22nd - September 25th 2017

-Bishop, CA, is one of our favorite places.
-Not only is the drive through Yosemite beautiful, but Owens Valley offers countless outdoor activities and the landscape is incredibly diverse.
+We love to visit Bishop, CA. Not only is the drive through Yosemite beautiful, but Owens Valley offers countless outdoor activities and the landscape is incredibly diverse.
 On the western side of the valley, there is the Sierra Nevada with it's alpine lakes and forests.
-In Owens valley, there are countless rocks with petroglyphs, climbing opportunities and geothermal features.
-On the eastern side, there are the White Mountains with old Bristlecone trees, and the Eureka Dunes in Death Valley are only a short (but rugged 4-wheel drive) away.
+In Owens Valley, there are rocks with petroglyphs, climbing opportunities and geothermal features.
+On the eastern side of the valley, there are the White Mountains with old Bristlecone trees, and the Eureka Dunes in Death Valley are only a short (but rugged 4-wheel drive) away.
 Every time of the year, this place changes its costume with the seasons, so we never get tired to visit.
 And night time photography is incredible, civilization is quite far away.

 Oahu - off the beaten path